 Shaun M. Dougherty

-Shaun M. Dougherty is an Assistant Professor of Educational Policy and Leadership at the Neag School of Education and an affiliated faculty member in the Department of Public Policy at the University of Connecticut.
-He holds a doctorate in quantitative policy analysis from Harvard University as well as a master’s degree in educational administration from Gwynedd Mercy University.
-His work focuses on applied quantitative analysis of education policies and programs, including career and technical education, with an emphasis on understanding how PreK-12 policies and programs impact student outcomes.
-In particular, he emphasizes how policies and practices affect educational equity related to race, class, gender, and disability.
+Shaun M. Dougherty is an Assistant Professor of Education & Public Policy at the Neag School of Education and Department of Public Policy at the University of Connecticut.
+He holds a doctoral degree in quantitative policy analysis from Harvard University as well as a master’s degree in educational administration from Gwynedd Mercy University.
+His research focuses on education policy analysis, causal program evaluation, and the economics of education.
+In particular, he emphasizes how education can address human capital development as well as issues of equity related to race, class, gender, and disability.
+He has extensive experience working with state- and district-level databases, including Massachusetts and Arkansas, as well as three of the 25 largest districts in the United States.
 Dougherty is a former high school mathematics teacher and assistant principal.
-His work has appeared in the Journal of Research on Educational Effectiveness, Education Evaluation and Policy Analysis, Education Finance and Policy, and the Review of Research in Education.
-His research has been funded by the Institute for Education Sciences, the Smith Richardson Foundation, and the Institute for Research on Poverty, which also recognized him as an Early Career Scholar.
-In addition, he is a Strategic Data Project Faculty Advisor through the Center for Education Policy Research at Harvard University, and has conducted applied policy analysis with several states and large districts, as well as the Thomas B. Fordham Institute, and the Manhattan Institute.
+His work has been published in leading journals and has been cited by major media outlets such as the Atlantic and EdWeek.
+In addition, he has received research funding from the Institute for Education Sciences, the Smith Richardson Foundation, and the Institute for Research on Poverty, which also recognized him as an Early Career Scholar.
+Dougherty is also Strategic Data Project Faculty Adviser through the Center for Education Policy Research at Harvard University, and has conducted applied policy analysis with several states and large districts, as well as the Thomas B. Fordham Institute, and the Manhattan Institute.

 Erica Fernández is an Assistant Professor of Educational Leadership at Neag School of Education.
 Her policy work focuses on issues of parental engagement and family/community/school partnerships particularly as they relate to parents and families of color and more specifically Spanish-speaking Latin@ immigrant parents and families.
 More recently, she has begun to examine the historical and contemporary implications of ethnic studies curriculum policies on classroom instruction and student (dis)empowerment.
 During her graduate work at Indiana University-Bloomington she worked for the Center of Evaluation and Education Policy (CEEP) where she wrote several policy briefs on state-level educational issues.
 During her time at CEEP, Dr. Fernández was a part of a team evaluating a multi-million National Science Foundation grant focused on incorporating S.T.E.M. initiatives in elementary classrooms.
 Dr. Fernández began her career as an elementary bilingual teacher and holds a Master’s in Education in Language, Literacy and Culture and a Doctorate in Educational Policy Studies from Indiana University-Bloomington.